|Title:||Head Coach/Director of Rowing Program|

 Dr. Mike Davenport oversees both the women's and men's rowing programs and was appointed Washington's sixth women's rowing head coach in the summer of 1990.

-The Shorewomen have captured three Mid-Atlantic Rowing Conference (MARC) Championships under Davenport, in 2009, 2011, and 2013.
+The Shorewomen have captured four Mid-Atlantic Rowing Conference (MARC) Championships under Davenport, in 2009, 2011, 2013, and 2014.
 He was named the conference's Coach of the Year in 2013 after securing the league's first-ever automatic berth to the NCAA Division III Championships.
 It marked the first time in team history that the Shorewomen had earned a full team berth to the NCAA Championships.
 Washington finished sixth at the Championships, headlined by a fifth-place finish in the first varsity eight.
 Davenport was subsequently named the College Rowing Coaches Association (CRCA) National Coach of the Year for Division III for the first time.
+The following spring, the Shorewomen again won the MARC's automatic bid to the championships and returned to the NCAA Division III Championships.

 After several years of having the top-ranked team and/or boat in the Mid-Atlantic region, Davenport guided the Shorewomen's varsity eight to the program's first-ever appearance in the NCAA Division III Championships in 2008.
 He was also named the Mid-Atlantic Region Coach of the Year that same season.
 The Shorewomen returned to the NCAA Division III Championships the following year as the first varsity eight was again selected as an at-large boat.